Electrostatically Assembled Open Square and Checkerboard Superlattices: Introduction

 The 2D binary superlattices presented here are directed by three tunable parameters: (i) the pH‐dependent surface charge of polymer-grafted NPs, (ii) the NP core diameter, and (iii) the molecular weight (MW) of the polymer.
 The polymer MW governs the chain conformation, and thereby the hydrodynamic diameter of each particle, thus establishing an effective size ratio

 where \(D_A\) and \(D_B\) are the effective hydrodynamic diameters of the largest and the smallest NPs, respectively (see Fig. \ref{fig:scheme}).
 This experimental strategy aligns with theoretical predictions that the NP size ratio, interaction strength, and fluid miscibility dictate 2D superlattice stability at liquid-fluid interfaces.\cite{zhou2022discovery} Extending our prior work with uniform‐MW poly(ethylene glycol) (PEG) grafted gold nanoparticles (AuNPs) that yielded honeycomb and checkerboard lattices,\cite{nayak2023ionic} we now show that the varying MW of PEG (thus $\gamma$) unlocks robust interfacial superstructures.
 Furthermore, modulating the surface charge via pH within the same binary system enables reversible switching between checkerboard and body‐centered honeycomb superlattices.
 The polymer matrix that directs these NP superlattices is optically inert, ensuring that photonic and plasmonic responses arise primarily from the spatial arrangement and intrinsic properties of the NP cores.
+This strategy closely parallels the three-dimensional assembly of oppositely charged nanoparticles, wherein the particles adopt an arrangement analogous to the rock-salt (NaCl-type) crystal structure.
 Consequently, the observed checkerboard phase, while shaped by the polymer coating, functions as a simple square template for the same core NPs, establishing the desired 2D simple square superstructure.

 To create these diverse superlattices in a controlled, systematic way, we use spherical AuNPs functionalized with thiol-PEG ligands terminating in –COOH or –NH\textsubscript{2} across a range of MWs (see Fig. \ref{fig:scheme}).
 By adjusting the pH of the binary suspensions, we tune the surface charge of NPs that drives their organization at the air–water interface.
-Surface-sensitive synchrotron X-ray reflectivity and grazing‐incidence small‐angle X‐ray scattering (GISAXS) measurements reveal the in-plane organization and film profile of the 2D film across the interface.
+Surface-sensitive synchrotron X-ray reflectivity and grazing‐incidence small‐angle X‐ray scattering (GISAXS) measurements determine the in-plane organization and film profile of the 2D film across the interface.
 Because both the NP core and the terminal ligand chemistry can be varied independently, this approach offers a broadly applicable strategy for programming 2D NP superlattices via complementary electrostatic interactions.